IDEA-Research/Grounded-Segment-Anything/README.md

 ![](./assets/Grounded-SAM_logo.png)

 # Grounded-Segment-Anything
 We plan to create a very interesting demo by combining [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO) and [Segment Anything](https://github.com/facebookresearch/segment-anything)!
 Right now, this is just a simple small project.
 We will continue to improve it and create more interesting demos.
+And thanks for the community users provide the [colab demo](https://github.com/camenduru/grounded-segment-anything-colab) for us.

 We are very willing to **help everyone share and promote new projects** based on Segment-Anything, we highlight some excellent projects here: [Highlight Extension Projects](#bulb-highlight-extension-projects).
 You can submit a new issue (with `project` tag) or a new pull request to add new projects' links.